stackhpc/terraform-kayobe-multinode/README.rst

    * openstack configuration
    * tempest testing

-Tempest test results will be written to ~/tempest-artifacts.
+Tempest test results will be written to `~/tempest-artifacts`.

-If you choose to opt for automated method you must first SSH into your Ansible control host.
+If you choose to opt for the automated method you must first SSH into your Ansible control host.

 .. code-block:: console

-   ssh $(terraform output -raw ssh_user)@$(terraform output -raw ansible_control_access_ip_v4) ~/deploy-openstack.sh
+   ssh $(terraform output -raw ssh_user)@$(terraform output -raw ansible_control_access_ip_v4)

 Start a `tmux` session to avoid halting the deployment if you are disconnected.